Former head of world athletics Lamine Diack is jailed for corruption - KESQ

 During the trial Diack reportedly denied all of the allegations.

-According to Reuters, Diack’s lawyers called the judgment unfair and inhumane, and confirmed they would appeal the decision.
+Diack’s lawyers called the judgment “unjust and inhumane” and confirmed they would appeal the decision.

 Diack’s son, Papa Massata, was also sentenced to five years in prison and handed a $1.19 million (one million euros) fine for his role in the corruption.